 After years of planning, a team of volunteers led by NepRWA and the Department of Conservation and Recreation (DCR) began the first in a three phase dam removal and stream restoration project on Pine Tree Brook in Milton.
 On August 14, 2017 the middle dam in a series of three was significantly altered to ensure the survival of a small breeding population of brook trout that inhabits the headwaters of Pine Tree Brook.

 Brook trout have been in decline throughout Massachusetts, especially in the more densely populated areas of eastern Massachusetts.
 Trout are almost unheard of in greater Boston, which makes the Pine Tree Brook population a very rare and special population.
-In fact it is one of only two populations that exist in the entire Neponset Watershed, the other is in Traphole Brook.
+In fact it is one of only a handful of populations that exist in the entire Neponset Watershed, the other major population is in Traphole Brook.
 This is why it is so important that we do what we can to ensure that they will remain for many future generations to come.